Vietnam.vn - Nền tảng quảng bá Việt Nam

 On the upper floors, residents opened their doors and rushed out, but the stairwell was packed with people.
 Many ran to the rooftop to call relatives, even asking for help on social media.
 Others jumped from the upper floors onto the roofs of their neighbors.

 Among them is Mr. Duong Quyet Thang and his wife Tran Thi Thanh Huong.
 His family of five, including the couple and three children, lives on the third floor of a 50 square meter apartment.
-The apartment was transferred 8 years ago and is a place for the young family to settle down after many years of renting in Hanoi.
+The apartment was transferred 8 years ago and is a place for the young family to settle down after many years of renting in Hanoi .

-The smoke and fire grew thicker and thicker, the elevator stopped working, and the stairs were inaccessible.
+The smoke and fire were getting thicker and thicker, the elevator stopped working, and the stairs were inaccessible.
 All exits were blocked by the "fire god".
 Three members of Mr. Thang's family ran to the back loggia to find a way out from the tiger cage.
 Nearly a year ago, after many house fires, he had opened an escape route from here.

 Because the apartment building was located deep in the alley, the entrance was only about 3 meters, forcing the fire truck to stop about 400 meters away.
-The soldiers lowered nearly ten large pipes from the water tank, some directly connected to the pump that sucked water from the small pond next to the apartment building.
+The soldiers pulled nearly ten large pipes from the water tank, some directly connected to the pump that sucked water from the small pond next to the apartment building.
 More than a hundred soldiers joined forces to put out the fire from all directions.

 "We turned over to find people alive to bring out," he said.